rails-sqlserver/tiny_tds/README.md

 * :username - The database server user.
 * :password - The user password.
 * :dataserver - Can be the name for your data server as defined in freetds.conf.
 Raw hostname or hostname:port will work here too.
 FreeTDS says that named instance like 'localhost\SQLEXPRESS' work too, but I highly suggest that you use the :host and :port options below.
-[Google how to find your host port if you are using named instances](http://bit.ly/xAf2jm).
+[Google how to find your host port if you are using named instances](http://bit.ly/xAf2jm) or [go here](http://msdn.microsoft.com/en-us/library/ms181087.aspx).
 * :host - Used if :dataserver blank.
 Can be an host name or IP.
 * :port - Defaults to 1433.
 Only used if :host is used.
 * :database - The default database to use.